-- Incident response processes - Risk management processes - Technical security monitoring services, such as in a Security Operations Centre (SOC) - Technical security tool configurations (eg. IDS, IPS, and DLP).
+- Incident response processes - Risk management processes - Technical security monitoring services, such as in a Security Operations Center (SOC) - Technical security tool configurations (eg. IDS, IPS, and DLP)

-Penetration testing can be conducted in a number of different ways and should include:
+Penetration testing should include:

-- Reporting to senior management through schemes such as CBEST in the Financial services sector and TBEST in the Telecom sector - Any requirements to report to a regulator or government body.
+- Reporting to senior management through schemes such as CBEST in the financial services sector and TBEST in the telecom sector - Any requirements to report to a regulator or government body different levels of examination provided is shown in Figure 11 below.
+Figure 11: Examinations supporting professional qualifications in technical including penetration testing, threat intelligence and incident response.
+A summary of the

-CREST develops and supports a range of outcome-based technical assurance schemes, ranging from regulatory-based testing, through industry-led assurance testing for certain industries, to intelligence-led penetration testing (eg. through schemes like STAR, CBEST and TBEST).
-A summary of the different levels of technical assurance available is shown in Figure 11 below.
+CREST develops and supports a range of outcome-based technical assurance schemes, ranging from regulatory-based testing, through industry-led assurance testing for certain industries, to intelligence-led penetration testing through schemes like STAR, CBEST and TBEST.
+A summary of the different levels of technical assurance available is shown in Figure 10 below.